woocommerce/woocommerce/readme.txt

 Order items are no longer serialised data and store in meta - they are stored in there own table with their own meta.
 Existing data can be updated upon upgrade (you will be prompted).
 You should backup before upgrading.

+On the frontend; if your store is overwriting the core WooCommerce CSS you will need to prefix those overrides with the .woocommerce class as we do in woocommerce.css as of 2.0.

 = 1.6.2 =
 1.6 introduced some template changes, for loops in particular.
 See the changelog for details and ensure theme compatibility before upgrading.